- 8 Interesting Shrines in Kanazawa Not to Miss - 16 May 2025

 6. Warner Bros Studios: The Making of Harry Potter

-This only opened in June 2023 so it’s still very popular.
-It’s the largest indoor Harry Potter exhibition in the world and contains costumes, sets, and props from the Harry Potter movies.
+This is the largest indoor Harry Potter exhibition in the world and contains costumes, sets, and props from the Harry Potter movies.

 Tickets are not sold on the door so you must book in advance.
-Tickets go on sale in chunks and so, right now as I type this in August, they are on sale until December 31st – all of September is booked out, and slots are filling for October – so, I’d advise booking them 2-3 months in advance of your date if they are available.
+Tickets go on sale in chunks and so, right now as I type this in February, you can book for February, March and April.

 Pic from Universal Studios Japan, not WB